How to delete facebook permanently account?

 How to delete my skype account?
 17 janvier 2013 | Charles Guot

-Facebook is an online social networking service.
-Its name comes from a colloquialism for the directory given to American university students.
-Facebook was founded in February 2004 by Mark Zuckerberg with his college roommates and fellow Harvard University students Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.
+Facebook is an online social networking service headquartered in Menlo Park, California.
+Its name comes from a colloquialism for the directory given to students at some American universities.
+Facebook was founded on February 4, 2004, by Mark Zuckerberg with his college roommates and fellow Harvard University students Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.
 The founders had initially limited the website's membership to Harvard students, but later expanded it to colleges in the Boston area, the Ivy League, and Stanford University.
-It gradually added support for students at various other universities before it opened to high-school students, and eventually to anyone aged 13 and over.
-Facebook now allows anyone who claims to be at least 13 years old to become a registered user of the website.Read more
+It gradually added support for students at various other universities and later to their high-school students.
+Facebook now allows anyone who claims to be at least 13 years old worldwide to become a registered user of the website, although proof is not required.Read more